farhatlokmen/MSc_Thesis_2022/README.md

 # MSc_Thesis_2022
+## Title
-Title: Monitoring of Coastal Water Turbidity in the Presence of Cloud Cover Using Sentinel 2 Imagery with a Machine Learning Approach
+Monitoring of Coastal Water Turbidity in the Presence of Cloud Cover Using Sentinel 2 Imagery with a Machine Learning Approach

 This project is an attempt to develop algorithms for filling gaps associated with cloud cover in Sentinel 2 imagery and using the latter to predict turbidity in coastal waterbodies.